John de Montgomery

 King Charles had been so impressed by the bravery of the Scots that in the next year 1425 he created an elite bodyguard of two Scots sub-divisions a) “Garde du Roi” and b) “Garde de Corps du Roi”.
 Again, whether these were recruited from the survivors of Verneuil, or from elsewhere is not clear but probably both.
 In the meantime, a group of survivors attached themselves to Sir John de Montgomery as his own company consisting of men-at-arms and archers.
 If you are going to be Constable of the King’s Scottish troops, then it is useful to have your own private troops, who are loyal to you in an emergency and anyway as a French feudal lord he would be expected to bring his own troops to serve the king when called upon.

-Rene decided to try to become regnant as well as titular King of the 2 Sicilies but having no money looked to Cosimo de Medici to help and Cosimo seeing advantages for Florence agreed.
+Rene decided to try to become regnant as well as titular King of the Two Sicilies, but having no money looked to Cosimo de Medici to help and Cosimo seeing advantages for Florence agreed.
 Rene employed both Scottish and Italian mercenary troops to help him take Naples.
 Once installed he gave Letters Patent to the 5 mercenary companies as the Ordre du Lys and made John de Montgomery its Grand Commander.
 These three Rene, John and Cosimo are therefore the founders of the Order (4).

 He died in battle serving his adopted country in 1445.